Working with Bookmarks

 Sometimes it is necessary to obtain a bookmark collection to iterate through bookmarks or for other purposes.
 Use the Node.Range property exposed by any document node that returns a Range object representing the portion of the document contained in this node.
 Use this object to retrieve a BookmarkCollection and then use the collection indexer to get a specific bookmark.

 The following code example shows how to obtain bookmarks from a bookmark collection:

 The following code example shows how to get or set a bookmark name and text:

 The following code example shows how to bookmark a table:

 If you change the name of a bookmark to a name that already exists in the document, no error will be generated and only the first bookmark will be stored when you save the document.

 Note that some bookmarks in the document are assigned to form fields.
 Moving to such a bookmark and inserting text there inserts the text into the form field code.
 Although this will not invalidate the form field, the inserted text will not be visible because it becomes part of the field code.

-The following code example demonstrates how to access columns of the bookmarked table.
+The following code example shows how to access columns of the bookmarked table: